Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Method

-\subsection{\kohei{Camera Pose Estimation from Two Images}}
+\subsection{Camera Pose Estimation from Two Images}

+Based on the algorithm in \cref{sec:objective}, we can derive a method, as depicted in \Cref{fig:method-overview}, that takes in only two-view images of a textureless, non-Lambertian object and estimates the relative camera pose (the relative rotation and the relative translation) between the two views.
+We achieve this by recovering a surface normal and a reflectance map for each view, detecting the correspondences from the recovered maps, and applying the proposed algorithm to the detected correspondences.

-\Cref{fig:method-overview} depicts how the camera pose between two views can be recovered.
-To recover the normal maps $\bN_1$ and $\bN_2$, we use DeepShaRM which is a radiometry-based geometry estimation method~\cite{yamashita2023deepsharm} to each input image independently.
-This gives us the normal maps but only up to the GBR transformations.
-DeepShaRM also recovers a reflectance map for each view from the normal maps.
-We use these outputs for the reflection correspondence detection.
+To recover the normal and reflectance maps for each view separately, we use DeepShaRM~\cite{yamashita2023deepsharm} which is a radiometry-based geometry estimation method.
+DeepShaRM can jointly recover geometry, reflectance maps, and normal maps from an image by alternating between (1) learning-based reflectance map estimation from images and a geometry estimate, (2) learning-based surface normal estimation from images and the estimated reflectance maps, and (3) geometry optimization with the estimated surface normals.
+This gives us the normal and reflectance maps but only up to the GBR transformations.
+Please see the supplementary material for more implementation details.

-To obtain 3D correspondences in the normal maps, we train a deep network to extract pixel-wise, view-invariant features that we use to match locations across the normal maps. \Cref{fig:fea-ext-training} depicts this feature extraction network.
+To obtain 3D correspondences in the normal maps, we train a convolutional neural network to extract pixel-wise, view-invariant features that we use to match surface points between normal maps.
+We also train another deep neural network for the detection of reflection correspondences in the same way.
 We train the network by contrastive learning.
 We use pairs of synthetic normal maps of two views as training data.
 We feed both of them to the feature extraction network and obtain corresponding feature maps $\bF_1$ and $\bF_2$.
 Given ground truth correspondences $(u_1^i, v_1^i) \leftrightarrow (u_2^i, v_2^i)$, we impose the InfoNCE loss~\cite{oord18infonce}

 where $c_{ij}$ is the cosine similarity of feature vectors $\bF_1[u_1^i, v_1^i]$ and $\bF_2[u_2^j, v_2^j]$

 and $\delta_{ij}$ is the Kronecker delta.
 By this, we ensure that features of pixels that correspond to the same surface point become similar.